-Purchased by the Culpeper family the castle avoided destruction during the Civil War as the Culpeper family sided with the Parliamentarians.
+Purchased by the Culpeper family the castle avoided destruction during the English Civil War as the Culpeper family sided with the Parliamentarians.
 Later the castle was used to house French and Dutch prisoners of war.

 The last owner of Leeds Castle was the indomitable Lady Baillie who bought the castle in 1926 and employed French interior designers to transform her new home.
-She dedicated most of her life to the improvement of the Castle and was responsible for setting up the Leeds Castle Foundation.
-The Castle was opened to the public in 1976.
+She dedicated most of her life to the improvement of the castle and was responsible for setting up the Leeds Castle Foundation.
+The castle was opened to the public in 1976.

 Today, visitors come from all around the world to view this magnificent castle set in over 500 acres of landscaped parkland with its maze, grotto, waterfowl, aviaries, and vineyard.
 The maze is particularly popular with the secret grotto at the centre.